alphagov/tech-docs-gem/README.md

 gem 'govuk_tech_docs', path: '../tech-docs-gem'
 ```

-To preview your documentation changes locally, see the [Tech Docs template documentation on previewing your documentation](https://tdt-documentation.london.cloudapps.digital/create_project/preview/#preview-your-documentation).
+To preview your documentation changes locally, see the [Tech Docs Template documentation on previewing your documentation](https://tdt-documentation.london.cloudapps.digital/create_project/preview/#preview-your-documentation).

 ### Use the example in this repo